AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### First Iteration

-The first, second, and third trials, comparing the change in head loss (cm) over time (hours), were set at influent target turbidity of 100 NTU.
+The first iteration of experimental trials include the first, second, and third trials.
+These trials comparing the change in head loss (cm) over time (hours), were set at influent target turbidity of 100 NTU.
 Figure 4, Figure 5, and Figure 6 show the results of the trials.

 For trial 1, an increase in head loss over time was seen in the first and second sections of the flocculator, as shown by the data points for pressure sensors 0 and 1 on Figure 4.
 For trial 2, an increase in head loss over time was observed for all sections of the flocculator, as shown on the Figure 5.
 For trial 3, this trend was viewed in the first, second, and third section of the flocculator, as shown by the data for pressure sensor 0, 1, and 2 on Figure 6.
 This increase was because over the course of the experiment, coagulant nanoparticles accumulated on the flocculator wall, decreasing the tube’s diameter and increasing head loss over time.